Random Acts of Kindness

-- If you see something you know your colleague will absolutely love—for example a book about a topic in which he's interested—get it for him.
-Avoid getting a gift that is too extravagant however.
+- If you see something your colleague will absolutely love—for example, a book about a topic in which he or she is interested—give it as a gift.
+Avoid getting something that is too extravagant, however.

 - Invite a less experienced colleague to a meeting or to work on a project that can help her grow.
-Before you do this, make sure you have her supervisor's permission.
+Before you do this, make sure his or her supervisor and yours are okay with it.

-- Ask your coworker to join your lunch group especially if he doesn't have many workplace friends yet.
+- Ask a new coworker to join your lunch group.
 Remember what it was like to have to eat alone?

 - Stop by your coworker's desk to say good morning or goodbye.

-- Hold the (otherwise unoccupied) elevator while your colleague runs back to her desk to get something she forgot even if you're in a hurry to leave the building.
+- Hold the (otherwise unoccupied) elevator while your colleague runs back to his or her desk to get a forgotten item even if you're in a hurry to leave the building.

-- Praise your officemate to her boss who may not realize how hard she's working.
+- Praise your officemate to his or her boss who may not realize how hard he or she is working.

-- Save your cubicle neighbor from having to make a trip to the office supply closet by offering to pick up his supplies when you get yours.
+- Save your cubicle neighbor from having to make a trip to the office supply closet by offering to pick up extra supplies when you get yours.

 - Volunteer to mentor an inexperienced coworker.
 Many people are too shy to ask or may not even think of it.

-- Put your colleague's bully in her place or lend a sympathetic ear when he complains about her.
-Give him advice on how to deal with a workplace bully.
+- Put your colleague's bully in his or her place or listen sympathetically to your coworker's complaints about it.
+Offer advice on how to deal with a workplace bully.

-- Tell a coworker about an internal job opening for which you think she'd be perfect.
+- Tell a coworker about an internal job opening for which you think he or she would be perfect.

-- Pack an extra brown bag lunch for a coworker who can't ever seem to remember to bring his own.
+- Pack an extra brown bag lunch for a coworker who can't ever seem to remember to bring his or her own.

 - Have an errand to run in your coworker's neighborhood after work?
-Offer her a ride home so she doesn't have to take the bus or train that day.
+Offer him or her a ride home.

-- Offer to relieve your associate of his undesirable tasks for a day or more.
-Be sure to clear it with both your boss and his.
+- Offer to relieve your associate of his or her undesirable tasks for a day or more.
+Be sure to clear it with both your bosses.